All Episodes

 Linda, correct me.

-Thirty-two million evangelical Christian voters are either not registered or not voting because they're disenfranchised for one reason or another.
+32 million evangelical Christian voters are either not registered or not voting because they're disenfranchised for one reason or another.

 So they don't go vote.

-So you guys gotta go.
+So you guys got to go.

 Well, she wants a mandatory gun buyback.

-I would imagine you believe in parental rights, and you don't want like California, Minnesota gender affirming care given to minors without parental consent.
+I would imagine you believe in parental rights and you don't want like California, Minnesota, gender-affirming care given to minors without parental consent.

-Uh those would be three huge reasons for both hunters and Christians to get out and vote.
+Those would be three huge reasons for both hunters and Christians to get out and vote.

 I tend to agree.

-Uh let's go to Keith in St. Louis.
+Let's go to Keith in St. Louis.

 Keith, how are you?